U.S. Relations With Botswana

 More information about Botswana is available on the Botswana Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States considers Botswana an excellent partner and an advocate of and model for stability in Africa.
-In its 49 years since independence, Botswana has consistently maintained a democratic government, responsibly managed its natural resources, and invested in its people and infrastructure.
+In its 52 years since independence, Botswana has consistently maintained a democratic government, responsibly managed its natural resources, and invested in its people and infrastructure.
 The bilateral relationship is strong and grounded in a shared commitment to democracy, good governance, and human rights.
-The United States and Botswana also share an interest in ensuring the sustainability of Botswana's success by deepening economic diversification and promoting regional economic growth and development.
-Top priorities for U.S. involvement in Botswana include: our shared commitment to combating HIV and AIDS; youth outreach; support for the country’s economic diversification; cooperation with the Botswana Defense Force – one of the most professional militaries on the continent – and support for Botswana’s conservation strategy, particularly its efforts to combat wildlife trafficking.
+The United States and Botswana also share an interest in ensuring Botswana's continued success by deepening economic diversification and promoting regional economic growth and development.
+Top priorities for U.S. involvement in Botswana include: our shared commitment to combating HIV and AIDS; the promotion of human rights and liberties for all inhabitants; the country’s economic diversification; cooperation with the Botswana Defence Force (BDF) – one of the most professional militaries on the continent; and support for Botswana’s conservation strategy, particularly its efforts to combat wildlife trafficking.

 U.S. Assistance to Botswana

 The United States has been a major partner in Botswana's development since its independence from the United Kingdom in 1966.
-The U.S. Agency for International Development (USAID) has a long history of working to address development needs in education, training, entrepreneurship, environmental management, and reproductive health.
-Botswana benefits along with its neighbors in the region from USAID's Initiative for Southern Africa and USAID's Southern Africa Trade Hub.
+The United States Agency for International Development (USAID) has a long history in Botswana dating back to the 1980s.
+USAID currently works to combat the HIV/AIDS epidemic, ensure sustainable management of natural resources, and encourage trade and investment.
 The U.S. International Board of Broadcasters operates a major Voice of America relay station in Botswana serving most of the African continent.